abnerssilva/abnerssilva/README-English-Version.md

 I'm __Abner__, 36 years old, married, no kids, believer christian, non smoker and I'm a musician as a hobby.

-I'm a multitask professional with a solid career in High complexity Equipment support.
-I've worked about 19 years over in huge multinationals companies, and now I'll turn my career around to Front-end Developer in this beginning (In the future, I'll work as Full Stack Developer).
+I'm a multitask professional with a solid career in support of Highly complex Equipment.
+I've worked about 19 years over in huge multinational companies, and now I'll turn my career around to Front-end Developer in this beginning (In the future, I'll work as Full Stack Developer).
 I'm willing to learn, to teach and contribute with the *Dev* comunity.

 ### More about me: